cicirrigi/github-collaborator-2c5fdb37/docs/DEVELOPMENT_GUIDELINES.md

 ### ❌ **NEVER Do**

 - Use `any` type without justification
-- Create files larger than 200 lines
+- Create files larger than 250 lines (without justification)
 - Skip error handling in async operations
 - Hardcode sensitive values
 - Commit with lint warnings